 Formal complaints will always be dealt with in accordance with the NHS complaints process.

-If you would like to give us feedback or make a comment about the services we provide, you can contact one of our Patient Service Officers on 0300 123 9280, email firstname.lastname@example.org or fill in this contact form.
+If you would like to give us feedback or make a comment about the services we provide, you can contact one of our Patient Service Officers on 0300 123 9280, email firstname.lastname@example.org.

 We value your feedback.